Liberty Flames football: James Madison

+Old Dominion

+Liberty maintains a football rivalry with Old Dominion which began in 2013.
+The teams played 5 times from 2013-2024.
+The rivalry is set to renew in 2025.
+The Flames have more wins in the rivalry, having won 4 out of 5 games.

 Head coaches

 Liberty has had ten head coaches in program history, not including interim coaches.

 Facilities

 Liberty plays its home games at Williams Stadium which has a capacity of 25,000.

+Retired numbers

+Liberty has retired five jerseys in school history.